jonesrussell/godo/README.md

 # Godo

-A minimalist todo application with quick-note hotkey support and REST API.
+A cross-platform todo application with quick-note hotkey support and REST API.

 ## Overview